 - 1. Any individual on campus who has information that a residential student may be a missing person must notify the Director of Student Engagement and Residential Life as soon as possible. - 2.
-The Director of Student Engagement, or their designee, will gather all essential information about the residential student from the reporting person and from the student's acquaintances (description, clothes last worn, where student might be, who student might be with, vehicle description, information about the physical and mental

-- well-being of the student, an up-to-date photograph, class schedule, etc.).
+The Director of Residential Life and Student Engagement, or their designee, will gather all essential information about the residential student from the reporting person and the student's acquaintances.
+Examples of this include: (description, clothes last worn, where the student might be, who the student might be with, vehicle description, information about the physical and mental well-being of the student, an up-to-date photograph, class schedule, etc.).
 The Core Response Team will be notified to aid in the search for the student. - 3.
-If the above actions are unsuccessful in locating the student or it is apparent immediately that the student is a missing person (e.g., witnessed abduction), the College will contact the Bangor Police Department to report the student as a missing person and BPD will take charge of the investigation.
+If the above actions are unsuccessful in locating the student or it is apparent immediately that the student is a missing person (e.g., witnessed abduction), the College will contact the Bangor Police Department to report the student as a missing person, and BPD will take charge of the investigation.